admin-shell-io/questions-and-answers/README.md

 **[How to use isCaseOf to indicate 'alternative' semanticIDs of AAS elements?](#id46)** <a id="id46"></a><!-- ID: 46 -->

 [This AAS example](https://admin-shell-io.github.io/questions-and-answers/Examples/isCaseOf_Examples.aasx) contains a template of "Technical Data" submodel with two properties indicating how alterantive semantic IDs can be used in AAS modeling.
-For example, the "ManufacturerName" property, has a semantic ID "https://admin-shell.io/sandbox/SG2/TechnicalData/ManufacturerName/1/1" and two isCaseOf references to a ELASS and a CDD IRDIs (the references are within the ConceptDescription).
+For example, the "ManufacturerName" property, has a semantic ID "https://admin-shell.io/sandbox/SG2/TechnicalData/ManufacturerName/1/1" and two isCaseOf references to a ECLASS and a CDD IRDIs (the references are within the ConceptDescription).

 **[What are best practices for creating a system of Asset Administration Shells?](#id42)** <a id="id42"></a><!-- ID: 42 -->